-The accounting policies set out below have been applied consistently to all periods presented in these Consolidated Financial Statements a.
-Basis of consolidation
+The accounting policies set out below have been applied consistently to all periods presented in these Consolidated Financial Statements

 The financial statements of the Group companies are consolidated on a line-by-line basis.
 Intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, are eliminated.
 These financial statements are prepared by applying uniform accounting policies in use at the Group.